stooke/graal/docs/reference-manual/tools/code-coverage/code-coverage.md

 The code coverage tool provides ways to integrate with other tools.
-Running with `--coverage.Output=lcov` produces output in the commonly used [lcov](https://linux.die.net/man/1/lcov) format which is used by multiple tools (e.g. `genhtml`) to display coverage data.
+Running with `--coverage.Output=lcov` produces output in the commonly used [lcov](https://linux.die.net/man/1/lcov) format which is used by multiple tools (e.g., `genhtml`) to display coverage data.
 Take a look at the next example that shows how to visualise coverage of a Node.js app with Visual Studio Code.

 1.Copy the following code into a new file named `nodeapp.js`: